A car in the driveway, a house owned outright, and a college degree: the classic hallmarks of the American dream.

 Some short term financial goals might include paying down credit card debt or freeing yourself from the yolk of student loans.
-If you’re looking for a smart money lifestyle shift, consider tracking your spending to start saving more.
+If you’re looking for a smart money lifestyle shift, consider creating a budget and tracking your spending to start saving more.

-With the average American household carrying $6,375 in credit card debt , it’s no small wonder this idea is at the top of our list.
+With the average American household carrying carrying $6,849 in credit card debt , it’s no small wonder this idea is at the top of our list.

-While this might seem like a big-ticket item, it doesn’t mean you should ignore it.
-Many Americans are eligible for student loan forgiveness or consolidation, and they don’t even know it.
+While this might seem like a big-ticket item, it doesn’t mean you should ignore it. .
 College debt is punishing enough without paying extra.

 Not all refinancing options are created equal.
 There are scores of bad actors on the internet who might promise to get rid of all your debt but will only damage your credit score.
 They prey on your debt anxiety.
 Make sure you’re refinancing with a reputable lender.

-Another benefit of consolidating loans with a lender like SoFi is that you can change the payment schedule.
-If you need to contribute less per month over a longer period of time or if you want to make higher monthly payments to pay your debt down as fast as possible, you can decide what option works best for you.
+Another benefit of consolidating loans with a lender is that you can change the payment schedule.
+If you need to contribute less per month over a longer period of time or if you want to make higher monthly payments to pay your debt down as fast as possible, you can decide which option works best for you.

-As any money guru knows, tracking your spending is the best way to get on top of both short term financial goals and long term financial goals.
-It might sound very boring, but using a tool like SoFi’s monthly budget spreadsheet can help to keep you from frittering away your hard-earned cash.
+As any money guru knows, tracking your spending is a great way to get on top of both short term financial goals and long term financial goals.
+It might sound very boring, but creating a budget can help to keep you from frittering away your hard-earned cash.

-Seeing where your moolah goes can also help to set a realistic budget in the future.
-If you know where your money is being spent, it’s easier to prioritize what matters to you.
+Seeing where your money goes can also help to set a realistic budget in the future.
+If you know where your money is being spent, it can be easier to prioritize what matters to you.